Health Library

 After surgery

-You'll be sent to a room to wake up from the anesthesia.
+You'll be sent to a recovery room to wake up from the anesthesia.
 You'll likely go home the same day.
 In some cases, you'll need to stay overnight.
 If you had open cholecystectomy, you may need to stay in the hospital for a few days.
 When you're released to go home, have a family member or friend ready to drive you.
 If you're told to take medicines after surgery, do so as told.
-If you're told to do breathing exercise, do them as directed.
+If you're told to do breathing exercises, do them as advised.
 You'll be scheduled for a follow-up visit.

 Risks and possible complications of gallbladder surgery